 Genova, the capital of Liguria, is famous for its fresh green pesto.
 The word Pesto comes from the verb Pestare in Italian which literally means to pound.
 This comes from the pounding of the ingredients – basil, pine nuts, garlic and parmesan – in a traditional marble mortar with a wooden pestle.
 In our Tonnarelli Genoese Pesto & Pancetta we feature a fresh pesto which we source from Italy which we pair with our golden Tonnarelli.
 To this combination we add a smoky, fatty saltiness that comes from Tempus Food’s delightful pancetta which we think is a perfect partner to our pasta.
 Shaved Parmesan completes the dish and in 7 minutes flat you will be eating a delicious Italian feast.

-- In a large frying pan heat the pancetta with a tablespoon of olive oil; take care not to burn it but bring it to a light crisp.
+- Dice the pancetta in cubes and heat it in a large frying pan with a tablespoon of olive oil; take care not to burn it but bring it to a light crisp.
 Put a bit of pancetta to the side to garnish the plate.

 - In a large sauce pan add 1 litre of salted water for every 100g of pasta.
 For 250g of pasta add 2.5 litres of water